Gabriel Green (fighter): Ultimate Fighting Championship

 Green, replacing Kevin Holland, faced Daniel Rodriguez on May 30, 2020, at UFC Fight Night: Woodley vs. Burns.
 Green lost the fight via unanimous decision.

 Green was scheduled to face Dwight Grant on October 23, 2021, at UFC Fight Night 196.
 However, Green was removed from the pairing on 23 September for undisclosed reasons and replaced by Francisco Trinaldo.

 Green faced UFC newcomer Philip Rowe at UFC 258 on February 13, 2021.
 He won the bout via unanimous decision.

 Green faced Yohan Lainesse on April 30, 2022, at UFC on ESPN: Font vs. Vera.
 Despite getting knocked down earlier, he won the fight via TKO in the second round.

 Green faced Ian Garry on July 2, 2022 at UFC 276.
 He lost the bout via unanimous decision.

-Green is next expected to face Jake Matthews at UFC Fight Night 224 on May 13, 2023.
+Green was scheduled to face Jake Matthews, at UFC on ABC 4 on May 13, 2023.
+However, Matthews withdrew from the bout due to injury and was replaced by Bryan Battle.
+At the weigh-ins, Battle weighed in at 173 pounds, two pounds over the welterweight non-title fight limit.
+The bout proceeded at catchweight and Battle was fined a percentage of his purse, which went to Green.
+Green lost the bout via knockout just 14 seconds into the bout.

+Green was scheduled to face James Llontop, replacing Lando Vannata, on April 27, 2024 at UFC on ESPN 55.
+However, Green withdrew from the fight for unknown reasons and was replaced by newcomer Chris Padilla.

+Green faced promotional newcomer Matheus Camilo on May 17, 2025 at UFC Fight Night 256.
+He won the fight via a rear-naked choke submission in the second round.